 Recent engagements include Ywain in Birtwistle’s Gawain with the BBC Symphony Orchestra at the Barbican, and the world premiere of Tolibkhon Shakhidi’s Romance for voice and orchestra based on Shakespeare’s sonnet Devouring time at Cadogan Hall.
-He is currently singing Don Ottavio for Diva Opera on tour in the UK and France.
+Throughout last year he sang Don Ottavio for Diva Opera on tour in the UK and France.

 “Robert Anthony Gardiner….demonstrates an attractive timbre and beautiful musicality”.
 Don Giovanni/Diva Opera, Classic Toulouse, September 2014

 “Ivan Ludlow and Robert Anthony Gardiner offered finely sung portrayals of Agravain and Ywain.
 There was not a weak link in the cast…” Gawain/BBC Symphony Orchestra, Boulezian Blogspot, May 2014